midmva/arduino-due-qt-creator/README.md

 Prepare to work: install Arduino IDE with support Arduino DUE, install Qt Creator

-Connect your Arduino board in the Programming port (if you use Native port you needed clear and reset your devise manually)
+Connect your Arduino board in the Programming port (if you use Native port you needed clear and reset your device manually)

 Copy this templates in (path-to-qt)/Tools/QtCreator/share/qtcreator/templates/wizards/